-“Radiologic technology is one of healthcare’s oldest diagnostic imaging tools as well as one of the most rapidly advancing,” Johnston says.
+“Radiologic technology is one of healthcare’s oldest diagnostic imaging tools as well as one of the most rapidly advancing,” Johnston stated in 2019.
 “The technology that is yet to come will, no doubt, be more powerful, more precise, safer, faster, and smaller.
 I’m confident that the profession will see virtual reality, artificial intelligence, multi-disciplinary hybrid imaging, and other advances in the future.”

 While technology continues to change, some things will remain the same.
 RTs often see patients who aren’t having their best day—patients who can be frightened, confused, or in pain.
 Whether an RT needs to produce a quality diagnostic image or administer targeted doses of radiation to a cancer patient, they need to do it with compassion.
-Johnston calls this the “high tech, high touch” approach, where complex technology is employed with a gentle, caring hand.
+Johnston and Dr. Moore call this the “high tech, high touch” approach, where complex technology is employed with a gentle, caring hand.

 “No matter how advanced the technology becomes, radiologic technologists will be trained and ready to provide the highest quality care,” Johnston says.
 “RTs are vital to every healthcare team, and while they’re masters of highly complex technology, their focus is always on patient safety and care.
 Regardless of what type of technology is used, the images they create will continue to help physicians make more accurate and reliable diagnoses, now and in the future.”

-How Do Radiologic Techs Mitigate the Risks of Working With Radiation?
+How Do RTs Mitigate the Risks of Working With Radiation?

 This is a profession committed to the safety and care of its patients, but working with radiation means there are some unique factors to consider.